allends/graphene/README.md

 An offline, open-source version of the Graphite CLI for Git branch management.
 Graphene helps you manage complex branch workflows and stacks of changes with ease.

+This is a work in progress and not all features are available yet.
+The goal of this project is to provide a simple and easy to use CLI for managing Git branches and pull requests.

 ## Overview

 Graphene is a command-line tool that helps developers manage their Git branches and pull requests more efficiently.
 It introduces the concept of "stacks" - groups of related branches that build upon each other, making it easier to work on and manage complex feature development.